syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 {% endtabs %}

-## Printing a PowerPoint presentation
+## Printing a PowerPoint Presentation

-You can print the presentation document by converting the PowerPoint Presentation slides to images.
-For more information about converting the PowerPoint presentation slides to images, see [Conversion](/file-formats/presentation/conversion).
+You can print the Presentation document by converting the PowerPoint Presentation slides to images.
+For more information about converting the PowerPoint Presentation slides to images, see [Conversion](/file-formats/presentation/conversion).
 You can use the System.Drawing.Printing.[PrintDocument](https://msdn.microsoft.com/en-us/library/system.drawing.printing.printdocument(v=vs.110).aspx) class to print the converted images by the default printer or to any of the available printer with customized settings.

-The following code example demonstrates how to convert the slides of a PowerPoint presentation to images.
+The following code example demonstrates how to convert the slides of a PowerPoint Presentation to images.

 {% tabs %}

 {% highlight c# %}

-//Opens a PowerPoint presentation
+//Opens a PowerPoint Presentation

 IPresentation presentation = Presentation.Open("Sample.pptx");